Brandonn-Etheve/GetWatch/README.md

 The displays screen color can be changed by clicking on the displays screen

+## Download

+Lastest executable can be downloaded [here.](https://github.com/Brandonn-Etheve/GetWatch/raw/master/dist/Get%20Watch.jar) Java need to be installed on your system.

 ### Know Bugs

 Sometimes the display get stuck on the next french public holiday display and never return to times